 The main advantage of this project is the reliability gained by decoupling reasoning from calculation.
 By using a neuro-symbolic approach, TravelGraph ensures that financial and logistical constraints are enforced by rigid code, eliminating the risk of costly hallucinations.
 The integration of Tavily ensures that all data is real-time, preventing LLMs from recommending closed businesses or outdated prices.
 Furthermore, the Human-in-the-Loop architecture provides a safety net, ensuring the system never gets stuck in an infinite loop without user oversight.
 The Streamlit UI wraps this complexity in a user-friendly, universal-theme interface that makes the internal negotiation transparent and engaging.

-While the current implementation offers a robust framework for travel negotiation, there are several directions for improvement.
+While the current implementation provides a robust framework for travel negotiation, several avenues for improvement remain.
 Integrating the Google Maps API would provide precise travel time calculations rather than the current proxy logic.
 Expanding the toolset to include flight search APIs (like Amadeus or Skyscanner) would turn this into a full-stack travel booking agent.
 Additionally, deploying the application to Streamlit Cloud with a persistent database would allow users to save and share their negotiated itineraries.
 Finally, fine-tuning a smaller Llama 3 model specifically for JSON extraction could further reduce latency and API costs.

 This project showcases the potential of LangGraph and Neuro-Symbolic AI to transform how we build autonomous agents.
 By acknowledging LLMs' limitations and supporting them with deterministic code and human oversight, TravelGraph delivers a planning experience that is both creative and trustworthy.
 The adoption of a cyclic graph architecture enabled sophisticated self-correction behaviours that linear chains cannot match.
 Ultimately, this work provides a practical blueprint for engineers looking to build agents that must operate within the strict constraints of the real world.